codetalkio/codethoughts.io/posts/2016-05-11-using-electron-with-haskell.md

 // Keep a global reference of the window object, if you don't, the window will
 // be closed automatically when the JavaScript object is garbage collected. let mainWindow
-// Do the same for the backend web server let backendServer
+// Do the same for the backend web server. let backendServer

 function createWindow () {